Do you want to capture action shots of kids running, birds flying, sports players dunking, split-second moments on the streets, and more?

 Instead, I suggest turning on burst mode when you know you’re photographing action, or when you’re about to see a once-in-a-lifetime moment.

-For instance, if you’re shooting a sports game, you might leave burst mode on for the entire event; that way, whenever something interest happens – a slam dunk, a turnover, a buzzer-beater – you’re ready to capture the essential moments.
+For instance, if you’re shooting a sports game, you might leave burst mode on for the entire event; that way, whenever something interesting happens – a slam dunk, a turnover, a buzzer-beater – you’re ready to capture the essential moments.
 Same if you’re photographing fast-moving wildlife or birds, a child’s soccer game, or a dog doing an agility course.

 Burst mode is also perfect for capturing moments that are unmissable (even if they don’t involve action).
-If you’re photographing your child walk across the stage at graduation, burst mode will all but guarantee a shot of them accepting their diploma.
+If you’re photographing your child walking across the stage at graduation, burst mode will all but guarantee a shot of them accepting their diploma.
 If you’re photographing a portrait subject, burst mode will increase your chances of capturing an evocative expression or pose.
 And if you’re photographing a street scene, burst mode will help you record split-second interactions, such as spouses making eye contact.

 By the way, you can also use burst photography to capture technically difficult scenes.
-If you’re manually focusing on a flower at high magnifications, you could fire off a series of images as you slowly adjust the point of focus, and you’re more likely to get a nice result:
+If you’re manually focusing on a flower at high magnifications, you could fire off a series of images as you slowly adjust the point of focus, and you’re more likely to get a nice result.

 - Sports photography